FDio/csit/docs/report/introduction/methodology_data_plane_throughput/methodology_data_plane_throughput.rst

      environments.
 NDR and PDR packet and bandwidth throughput results for all frame sizes and for all tests are presented in detailed results tables.
-   - **References**: See :ref:`mlrsearch_algorithm` for more detailed description of MLRsearch tests.
+   - **References**: See :ref:`mlrsearch_algorithm` section for more detail.
 MLRsearch is being standardized in IETF with `draft-vpolak-mkonstan-mlrsearch
      <https://tools.ietf.org/html/draft-vpolak-mkonstan-bmwg-mlrsearch>`_.

 #.
-MRR Measurements: Maximum Receive Rate
+MRR Tests: Maximum Receive Rate

    - **Description**: MRR tests are complementary to MLRsearch tests, as they provide a maximum “raw” throughput benchmark for